tenzin-io/repo/README.md

 # README
-This repository is for deploying JFrog Container Registry service.
+A repository for deploying JFrog Container Registry service.